sabarishreddy99/jayas-portfolio/README.md

 - **Animations**: Framer Motion for smooth interactions
 - **Icons**: Font Awesome for consistent iconography
 - **Deployment**: Static export for maximum compatibility

-### Design Philosophy
-The portfolio's visual design and user experience are conceptually inspired by Docker and Kubernetes ecosystems.
-This thematic choice reflects my deep expertise in containerization and orchestration technologies while creating a cohesive narrative throughout the user journey.

-**Design Elements:**
-- **Container-Inspired Layouts**: Modular, self-contained components that mirror containerized architecture
-- **Orchestration Flow**: Smooth transitions and animations that reflect the seamless orchestration of distributed systems
-- **Terminal Aesthetics**: Command-line inspired elements that resonate with DevOps and cloud engineering workflows
-- **Color Palette**: Blues and accent colors reminiscent of Docker and Kubernetes branding
-- **Terminology**: Strategic use of terms like "kubectl", "deployment", and "manifest" to reinforce technical expertise

 ---